Clement Attlee: Legacy

 A blue plaque unveiled in 1979 commemorates Attlee at 17 Monkhams Avenue, in Woodford Green in the London Borough of Redbridge.

 Attlee was elected a Fellow of the Royal Society in 1947.
 Attlee was awarded an Honorary Fellowship of Queen Mary College on 15 December 1948.

 In the 1960s a new suburb near Curepipe in British Mauritius was given the name Cité Atlee[sic] in his honour.

+In 2025, the "Craft Beer Co" public house in Limehouse rebranded as "The Clement Attlee", who was MP for the area from 1935 to 1955.